 Call for Papers

-The workshop will include invited talks from industry and academia as well as oral and poster presentations by participants.
+Accepted papers will be made available on the workshop website, but there will be no formal proceedings.
+Authors may therefore publish their work in other journals or conferences.
+The workshop will include invited talks from industry and academia as well as oral and poster presentations by workshop participants.